detomon/bliplay/SYNTAX.md

 noise, noi
 ```

 Noise is actually a square wave whose amplitudes are randomly high or low.
-Its are generated with a 16 bit linear recurrences random number generator.
+Its values are generated with a 16 bit linear recurrences random number generator.
 This means, that the noise pattern repeats after 2^16 phases.

 ```
 max | #   # #   #     # # #   #   #